 Usually, you will be notified of the final decision within one month.
 If not, you can once ping, asking for an update.
 If rejected, do not lose hope and keep trying for different venues.

-The remaining part of the document is targeted at those who successfully clear the interview.
+The remaining part of the document targets those who successfully clear the interview.

 Internship confirmation from Germany

 Once you receive the internship confirmation from Germany, they will also send a list of documents for you to complete.
 Please communicate with the contact person and clear all your queries.
-They are quite helpful and the procedure will usually be quite smooth.
-So, you will now have an offer letter and visa application letter with you.
+They are quite helpful, and the procedure will usually be quite smooth.
+So, you will now have an offer letter and visa application letter.

 Good news!
 Congrats for making it so far

 Now we will discuss the academic and administrative formalities that need to be completed.
-We will also discuss what else you need to plan as you move as an international student to a new country.
+We will also discuss what else you need to plan as an international student moves to a new country.

 It was quite intimidating for me, especially in the middle of the pandemic, January 2021.
 It was winter and right in the middle of the holidays (so a little deserted for the first two weeks)

 This part is the most crucial and maybe the most time-consuming.
 Please discuss the required regulations and documents with your supervisor and the academic section.
 Usually, they require the following set of documents: